-Many patients in the 80’s underwent Radial Keratotomy (RK) to correct nearsightedness and many of them experienced vision deterioration over time.
-Over the last three decades, Dr. Gulani has seen practically every possible pattern and severity of Radial Keratotomy cases in his experience of correcting post-RK Vision for patients worldwide causing him to be sought out by not only patients but also by fellow eye surgeons for his innovative and time tested outcomes.
+Radial keratotomy procedure as used in treatment of nearsightedness and sometimes with associated astigmatism, was performed much before the advent of LASIK eye surgery and hence, discussing radial keratotomy vs Lasik is not a relevant comparison.
+Over the last three decades, Dr. Gulani has seen and treated practically every possible pattern and severity of Radial Keratotomy complication in his experience of Radial Keratotomy Correction for worldwide patients, causing him to be sought out by not only patients, but also by fellow eye surgeons for his time-tested, customized approach and legendary outcomes.

-As a renowned corneal transplant surgeon himself, Dr. Gulani believes transplants should be the last option for Radial Keratotomy patients because not only are they an interventional surgery that involves donor tissue (that can be rejected), but also because it doesn’t lead to vision with freedom from contact lenses or glasses.
+As a renowned corneal transplant surgeon himself, Dr. Gulani believes transplants should be the last option for Radial Keratotomy patients because not only are they an interventional surgery that involves donor tissue (that can be rejected), but also because in most cases it doesn’t lead to vision with freedom from contact lenses or glasses.

-If you as a Radial Keratotomy patient for any reason have already undergone surgeries like LASIK, PRK, Cataract, Cross-Linking, transplant, etc. with your eye surgeon with poor outcomes, you still don’t need to despair.
+If you as a Radial Keratotomy patient for any reason have already undergone surgeries like LASIK, PRK, Cataract, Cross-Linking, Corneal transplant, etc. with your eye surgeon with poor outcomes, you still don’t need to despair.
 Though this may decrease your chance of reaching a 20/20 outcome, Dr. Gulani has successfully corrected numerous such Radial Keratotomy patients from all over the world.

 With a legendary track record of successful vision outcomes, Dr. Gulani continues to create and envision the future to pursue his passion to help people see.